TV host Deborah Norville to have cancer surgery after viewer spots lump

 LOS ANGELES (AP) — "Inside Edition" anchor Deborah Norville will undergo surgery to remove a cancerous thyroid nodule from her neck.

-Deborah Norville reveals she is undergoing cancer surgery for a lump on her neck noticed by a viewer years ago. / (Source: CNN VAN)
+Deborah Norville reveals she is undergoing cancer surgery for a lump on her neck noticed by a viewer years ago.
+Photo Date: 4/1/19 / (Source: Inside Edition / YouTube / CNN VAN)

 The 60-year-old host says in a video a viewer reached out a long time ago and told her she had seen a lump on her neck.
 Norville says she had it checked out and a doctor said it was a thyroid nodule.